 Our work brings us into contact with some of the most vulnerable people in society, living in some of our most socially deprived communities.
 As we grow, so do the opportunities and our sense of responsibility to make a positive difference.
 That’s why we continue to value and invest in Social Value activity; ensuring that it runs like a thread through everything we do in every part of our business.

 The Value of Everything

-The research project ‘The Value of Everything’ will attempt to quantify the extent to which the impact of the legislation – intended to increase the wider social, economic and environmental benefits to residents from government spending on goods and services – could be deepened through better practice and more consistent implementation.
+The research project ‘The Value of Everything’ will attempt to quantity the extent to which the impact of the legislation – intended to increase the wider social, economic and environmental benefits to residents from government spend on goods and services – could be deepened through better practice and more consistent implementation.

 Localis have assembled a panel of experts to examine if the nation is maximising government’s annual £284bn procurement spend to deliver the promise of the Social Value Act.